umabkota/fa18-523-71/paper/paper.md

-The growing trend of ubiquitous computing has made Internet of things (IoT)  .
-Almost all the industries today are using sensors to diagnose the performance of their systems, this data is being used to understand the maintenance, repair issues of machines and in bettering the output produced by them.
-With the humungous growth of such systems not only in factories and machinery but also in daily walks of life, the data generated is growing exponentially.
-With such huge data handling, Big data infrastructure plays a pivotal role in running and functioning of IoT.
+The growing trend of ubiquitous computing has made Internet of Things (IoT) a very important technology in a myriad of industries.
+Almost all industries today are using network connected sensors and devices to diagnose the performance of their systems and the data generated is being used to understand maintenance, repair issues of machines etc., and in bettering the output produced by them.
+With humungous growth of such connected devices not only in factories and machinery but also in daily walks of life, the data generated is growing exponentially.
+To store and process such huge data, Big-Data systems are leveraged thereby making them play a pivotal role in running and functioning of IoT.
+In this paper, a brief introduction to IoT and the infrastructure of IoT is discussed in the first sections followed by an introduction to Big Data and the role of big data systems in working of IoT.
+Use cases and applications of IoT and Big Data in real world are also provided in paper, followed by a brief overview of the future trends with regards to IoT.